Lucky Duck Rebel Predator Caller Review (Range, Sounds, Pros/Cons)

 Is the Lucky Duck Rebel waterproof?

-No. The official instructions say the Rebel is not waterproof and users should keep rain and snow away from the caller and the remote.
+No. The official instructions say the original Rebel is not waterproof and should be kept away from rain and snow.

 What batteries does the Lucky Duck Rebel use?

-The official instructions say the caller uses 10 AA batteries and the remote uses one 23A 12V battery.
+The caller uses 10 AA batteries, and the remote uses 1 x 23A 12V battery.

-Always follow local hunting laws and safe hunting practices before using any electronic caller.
+Always check exact model identity, current listing quality, and your local hunting laws before buying any electronic caller.

 1 thought on “Lucky Duck Rebel Predator Caller Review (Range, Sounds, Pros/Cons)”